1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Cholesterolosis of the Gallbladder in Jersey Village

-• Gradual weight loss: Losing 1-2 pounds per week can reduce gallbladder cholesterol without triggering flare-ups.
+• Gradual weight loss: 1-2 pounds each week would decrease the cholesterol levels of the gallbladder without causing a flare-up.

 Why Choose GastroDoxs?